Weighing The Ingredients: Whole Grain Baguette Buns With Extra Sourdough Kick

 In this post, I’ll go through the method for using a kitchen scale to measure in flour and other ingredients, which some readers, especially outside the U.S., have said they prefer.
-In this recipe, I used these weight equivalents for scoop-and-swept cup measures:
+In this recipe for whole grain baguette buns, I used these weight equivalents for scoop-and-swept cup measures:

 Most home scales aren’t accurate enough to weigh small quantities of yeast and salt for single recipes.

-These buns are from The New Artisan Bread in Five Minutes a Day, being cut from a baguette-shaped cylinder, which gives the buns crusty little edges that will impress your guests.
-They’re incredibly easy to make from any of the lean stored doughs that you already have in your fridge, mixed up from our book… (more…)
+These whole grain baguette buns are from The New Artisan Bread in Five Minutes a Day, being cut from a baguette-shaped cylinder, which gives the buns crusty little edges that will impress your guests.
+They’re incredibly easy to make from any of the lean stored doughs that you already have in your fridge, mixed up from our book. (more…)